organisciak/dissertation/document/4_apriori_objective.md

 For each query song, each retrieval system under evaluation gives MIREX a list of candidate similar songs.
 These query–candidate sets are presented randomly to evaluators in a judging system called 'Evalutron 6000' (E6K) [@downie_music_2006; @gruzd_evalutron_2007].
-To avoid exhaustion, E6K saves judgments continuously, so that graders can step away and return without losing data.
+To avoid exhaustion, E6K saves judgments continuously, so that judges can step away and return without losing data.

 ## Data